 Please follow the instructions provided here: Monitoring nodes

 No. The node addresses are baked-in as part of the identity table stored on-chain and hence cannot be changed after a spork.
 It can be changed at the next spork.

 A node needs to be part of the genesis block.
 The node can bounce after that and while that may not break the Flow protocol, it will cause severe degradation of overall performance.
 A way to prevent this is to check your equipment meets Flow's recommended requirements, periodically checking for updates and announcements in Discord but also using a node monitoring system for when your node does go offline.

-Yes, but the precise schedule will be somewhat variable and will also include protocol upgrades.
-(Currently, Flow has a Mainnet Spork and a Testnet Spork roughly every two weeks).
+Yes, see Upcoming Sporks for the latest schedule.
+Currently, Flow has a Mainnet Spork and a Testnet Spork roughly every two months.

 One of the reasons for a spork is to make sure all nodes update to the latest software version.
 Hence, you should have the latest software update as long as you are participating in each spork.
 However, if we do release any software update in between a Spork (e.g. an emergency patch) we will announce it on Discord.

 In the long-term, yes — any individual or organization should be able to run one or more nodes.
 Currently, however as the Flow protocol matures, anyone interested in running a node must present a case for how they will add unique value to the network.
 There will be an application process.
-Applicants will be asked to submit some information to the Flow core team including background information and any experience contributing to decentralized projects.
+Applicants will be asked to submit some information, including background information and any experience contributing to decentralized projects.
 They then join a webinar to meet the team and share more about how they’ll grow the community.
 The top applicants, in terms of community impact, will be granted a spot to run a node.

 To verify if a node is online, please setup metrics for the node.